Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 This technique’s greatest limitation is its user.
 You can only copy a technique you meet the requirements to learn: you must be able to learn a technique of that rank, and if it has any skill requirements you must meet those as well.
 Prerequisites of knowing other techniques, however, do not need to be met.
 You can’t learn Elemental Ninjutsu you don’t have the appropriate Aptitude for, and you must have the appropriate Talent to copy a Sealing or Medical Ninjutsu technique.

 You automatically learn any valid techniques you see, and can use them for the remainder of the day.
-To keep them permanently, you must pay half the normal XP cost to learn them.
-You may go into ‘XP debt’ learning techniques this way, but can only have one jutsu learned via XP debt at a time.
+To keep them permanently, you must immediately (i.e., when you see and copy it) either pay half the Jutsu's normal XP cost to learn it, or immediately go into 'XP debt' an equivalent amount.
+You can only have one jutsu learned via XP debt at a time, and must pay it off with any XP you earn prior to spending XP on anything else.

-If you have other reductions to learning Jutsu, they apply multiplicatively: That is to say, a Genius, Jutsu Master Uchiha learning permanently a B-rank technique would pay ( 18 * 50% * 50% * 75% ) = 3.3 = 4 XP, rounding up the final cost.
+If you have other reductions to learning Jutsu, they apply multiplicatively: That is to say, a Genius, Jutsu Master Uchiha learning permanently a B-rank they copied technique would pay ( 18 * 50% * 50% * 75% ) = 3.3 = 4 XP, rounding up the final cost.

 You may not copy custom or clan jutsu, as those are tailored too specifically to either the individual or clan in question.